 When is a chair not a chair?
 It’s simple.
 When it’s a status symbol!
-You may have seen some of our premium chair reviews, but today we’re taking it even further with the Vertagear Triigger 350 – a luxury chair that retails for around $900.
+You may have seen some of our premium chair reviews, but today we’re taking it even further with the Vertagear Triigger 350 – a luxury chair that retails for around $800 and the special edition for $1000.

 Because of its high price tag, we’ll be taking a critical look at the Triigger 350 chair, its features, and functionality to help decide if it’s the right product for you.
 This means highlighting the things we like about it, but also the areas in which it could use some improvement.